 © Jane Austen's House Museum

 Research has also been conducted with The Knight Family Cookbook at Chawton House Library.
-This is collection of 434 handwritten “receipts” from the relations that adopted Jane Austen’s eldest brother Edward.
+This is collection of 434 handwritten “receipts” from the relations that adopted Jane Austen’s elder brother Edward.
 This cookbook manuscript bears an inscription from Thomas Knight:

 “This book I brought from Chawton and gave it to my sister Mrs. J. Knight, on whose death it was returned.” --T K 1793